apitrace/apitrace/docs/INSTALL.markdown

 `-DENABLE_GUI=AUTO`, which will build the GUI if Qt is available.

-The code also depends on zlib, libpng, and snappy libraries, but the bundled sources are always used regardless of system availability, to make the wrapper shared-objects/DLL self contained, and to prevent symbol collisions when tracing.
+The code also depends on snappy libraries, but the bundled sources are always used regardless of system availability, to make the wrapper shared-objects/DLL self contained, and to prevent symbol collisions when tracing.

 # Linux #